Koropi station: Facilities

 The station building is located above an island platform, with access to the platform-level lifts and escalators.
 The Station buildings are also equipped with a staffed ticket office with gate access.
 At platform level, there is sheltered seating, with Dot-matrix display departure and arrival screens or timetable poster boards on both platforms.
 There is a small car park on-site.
 Outside the station, there is a bus stop where the local 120 308 309 and 330 call.

 Services

-Since 27 September 2022, the following weekday services call at this station:
+Since 22 November 2025, the following services call at this station: